tronsgaard/songpipe/docs/how_songpipe_works.md

 ## The most important elements of `songpipe`

 ### How the `CalibrationSet` class works
-The `songpipe.calib.CalibrationSet` class represents a collection everything we need in order to extract a science image for a given instrument mode.
-Once the `CalibrationSet` is ready, we can extract science images in that mode by feeding them to the `.extract()` method of the `CalibrationSet` instance.
+The `songpipe.calib.CalibrationSet` class represents a collection of everything we need in order to extract a science image for a given instrument mode.
+Once the `CalibrationSet` is ready, we can extract science images in that mode by feeding them to the `.extract()` method of the appropriate `CalibrationSet` instance.

 When creating a `CalibrationSet` for an instrument mode, it requires a list of bias/dark-corrected images that have been cropped and rotated to the default left-right orientation.
 We refer to these images as "prepared" and represent them as `Image` objects (see below).
 From this list, the `CalibrationSet` will pick the appropriate flats and wavelength calibrations, by inquiring each `Image` about its mode.
 We can then execute the desired calibration steps by calling methods of the `CalibrationSet`, e.g. `.trace_orders()`.